New Service - 2026

 46%

-Defenders say they're not prepared for AI-powered threats
+Defenders not prepared for AI-powered threats

 Source: State of AI Cybersecurity 2026

-Agentic AI systems with autonomous tool access, shadow AI deployments outside IT oversight, and LLM-powered applications connected to sensitive data have created an entirely new class of attack surface β€” one that traditional VAPT tools were never built to find.
+AI is now both the shield and the sword.
+Agentic AI systems with autonomous tool access, shadow AI deployments outside IT oversight, and LLM-powered applications connected to sensitive data have created an entirely new class of attack surface.
 Prompt injection ranked #1 in OWASP's LLM Top 10 for the second consecutive year.
 Every enterprise deploying AI without adversarial testing is carrying invisible risk.

 Our AI Security Services